radil708/Ramzi_Delimited_File_SQL_Writing_Tool/README.md

 at the bottom right corner of the GUI.

 ## Features
-- The program will automatically replace the space character with an underscore in both the table names and field names for the CreateSourceData.sql.
+- Automatically replaces the space character with an underscore in both the table names and field names for the CreateSourceData.sql.
     - For example: if a delimited source file called "Data Set 1" has field called "First Name" then the scripts generated will have a create statement for the table "Data_Set_1" with a field "First_Name"

-- The program will automatically assign field names if the source file does not list them.
+- Automatically assigns field names if the source file does not list them.
   - For example: If a file has 4 columns and two are listed as empty like "First Name,,Last Name," then the table created will have the fields: "First_Name, NO_FIELD_NAME_1,Last_Name,NO_FIELD_NAME_2".

-- The program will skip any files that it cannot read automatically such as .zip files.
-An error will show up in the summary window that pops up after hitting the run button.
+- Skips any files that it cannot read such as .zip files.
+More info will show up in the summary window that pops up after hitting the run button.
 This will say the "program completed with errors" meaning, it will work on the valid files but list out the ones that were invalid.

 - There is a variable that will be generated in the ImportData.SQL script called: @data_src